zxsRambo/competition/README.md

-# Template for 2050 competitio
+# Template for 2050 competition
 Data and engine are placed in Tiangou04: /home/user/ReinforceTraffic/project/competition